Two CSCS-based iteration methods for solving absolute value equations: Numerical results

-In practical implementations, the optimal parameter $\sigma_{\mathrm{HSS}} =\sqrt{\lambda_{\mathrm{\mathrm{max}}} \lambda_{\mathrm{\mathrm{min}}}}$ recommended in \cite{ZZBGHG2} is employed for the Picard-HSS and the nonlinear HSS-like methods, where $\lambda_{\mathrm{min}}$ and $\lambda_{\mathrm{max}}$ are the minimum and the maximum eigenvalues of the Hermitian part $H$ of the coefficient matrix $A$.
-Similarly, we adopt the optimal parameters $\sigma_{\mathrm{CSCS}}$ given in \cite[Theorem 2]{MKNC} for the Picard-CSCS and the nonlinear CSCS-like methods.
-At the same time, it is remarkable that they only minimize the bound of the convergence factor of the iteration matrix, but not the spectral radius of the iteration matrix.
-Admittedly, the optimal parameters are crucial for guaranteeing fast convergence speeds of these parameter-dependent iteration methods, but they are generally very difficult to be determined, refer to e.g. \cite{ZZBGHG2,YMHA,ZZBXY,MZZGFZ1,DKST} for a discussion of these issues.
+where $\gamma_{min}$ and $\gamma_{max}$ are the lower and the upper bounds of the real part of the eigenvalues of the matrices $C$ and $S$, and $\zeta_{max}$ is the upper bound of the absolute values of the imaginary part of the eigenvalues of the matrices $C$ and $S$.
+Meanwhile, it should mention that two optimal parameters $\sigma_{\mathrm{HSS}}$ and $ \sigma_{\mathrm{CSCS}}$ only minimize the bounds of the convergence factors (not the spectral radiuses selves) of the HSS and CSCS iteration matrices, respectively \cite{MZZGFZ1}.
+Admittedly, the optimal parameters are crucial for guaranteeing fast convergence of these parameter-dependent iteration methods, but they are generally difficult to be determined, see e.g. \cite{ZZBGHG2,ZZBXY,MZZGFZ1,DKST} for a discussion of these issues.

-To show that the proposed iteration methods can also be efficiently applied to deal with complex system of AVEs (\ref{Ku1}), we construct and test the following example, which is a Toeplitz system of AVEs with complex matrix. \textbf{Example 1}.
+To show that the proposed iteration methods can also be efficiently applied to deal with the complex system of AVEs (\ref{Ku1}), we first construct and test the following example, which is a system of AVEs with complex Toeplitz matrix. \textbf{Example 1}.
 We consider that $A \in \mathbb{C}^{n\times n}$ is a complex non-Hermitian, sparse and positive definite Toeplitz matrix with the following form

-where $\iota = \sqrt{-1}$.
-It means that the matrices $A$ in the target AVEs are defined as Eq. (\ref{matrix2}).
+where $\iota = \sqrt{-1}$ and $c, d, \gamma\in\mathbb{R}$ are three given parameters.
+It means that the matrices $A$ in the targeted AVEs are defined as Eq. (\ref{matrix2}).
 According to the performances of HSS-based methods, see \cite{DKST,MZZGFZ,JJZT}, compared with other early established methods, we compare the proposed CSCS-based methods with HSS-based methods in Example 1.
-Then we will choose different parameters $c$ and $d$ and present the corresponding numerical results in Tables \ref{tab2}-\ref{tab3}.
+Then we choose different parameters $c$ and $d$ and present the corresponding numerical results in Tables \ref{tab2}-\ref{tab3}.